-As a result of sustained decreases in our publicly quoted share price and market capitalization as well as changes in the operating results of the BetterHelp reporting unit, we conducted an interim test of our goodwill, definite-lived intangibles, and other long-lived assets at June 30, 2024.
-Following this test, we did not identify an impairment to our definite-lived intangible assets or other long-lived assets, but recorded a \$790 million non-deductible, non-cash goodwill impairment charge for the three and six months ended June 30, 2024, or \$4.64 per basic and diluted share for the three months ended June 30, 2024 and \$4.68 per basic and diluted share for the six months ended June 30, 2024.
+As a result of sustained decreases in our publicly quoted share price and market capitalization through June 30, 2024 as well as changes in the operating results of the BetterHelp reporting unit, we conducted an interim test of our goodwill, definite-lived intangibles, and other long-lived assets at June 30, 2024.
+Following this test, we did not identify an impairment to our definite-lived intangible assets or other long-lived assets, but recorded a \$790 million \$790.0 million non-deductible, non-cash goodwill impairment charge for the three and six months ended June 30, 2024, or \$4.64 per basic and diluted share.
+No goodwill impairment charge was recognized for the three months ended June 30, 2024 and \$4.68 per basic and diluted share for the six months ended June 30, 2024 September 30, 2024.

 Our June 30, 2024 goodwill impairment testing was performed using a discounted cash flow method under the income approach.
 Unlike in prior testing, we did not utilize the market approach because of limited availability of relevant comparable company information.
 We believe using only the income approach is appropriate as it most directly reflects our future growth and profitability expectations.
-For our June 30, 2024 impairment testing, we reduced our estimated future cash flows related to our BetterHelp reporting unit used in the impairment assessment, including revenues and margin, to reflect our best and most recent estimates at this time.
+For our June 30, 2024 impairment testing, we reduced our estimated future cash flows related to our BetterHelp reporting unit used in the impairment assessment, including revenues and margin, to reflect out our best and most recent estimates at this time.
 We also updated certain significant inputs into the valuation models including the discount rate, which increased to 15%, reflecting, in part, higher interest rates.
 Our updates to our discount rate and estimated future cash flows each had a significant impact to the estimated fair value of the reporting unit.